beeware/briefcase/docs/reference/commands/run.rst

 The debug mode can be used to (remote) debug an bundled app.
-The debugger to use can be configured via ``pyproject.toml`` an can then be activated through ``run --debug``.
+The debugger to use can be configured via ``pyproject.toml`` an can then be activated through ``briefcase run --debug <debugger>``.

-This is incredible useful when developing an iOS or Android app that can't be debugged via ``briefcase dev``.
+This is useful when developing an iOS or Android app that can't be debugged via ``briefcase dev``.

 To debug an bundled app you need a socket connection from your host system to the device running your bundled app.
-Depending on the debugger selected the bundled app is either a socket server or socket client.

-This feature needs to inject some code into your app to create the socket connection.
-So you have to add ``import __briefcase_startup__`` to your ``__main__.py`` to get this running.
-TODO: Better use .pth Files for this, so no modification of the app is needed.
-      But using this currently creates an import error on android...

-Some debuggers (like ``debugpy``) also support the mapping of the source code from your bundled app to your local copy of the apps source code in the ``build`` folder.

-The configuration is done via ``pyproject.toml``:

-- ``debugger``:
-   - ``pdb`` (default):
+For the iOS simulator the host pc and the iOS simulator share the same network.
+For Android briefcase ensures that the port is forwarded from the android device to the host pc via adb.

+Currently the following debuggers are supported:

-        This is used for debugging via console.
+- ``pdb``: This is used for debugging via console.
+After starting the app you can connect to it depending on your host system via
-        Currently it only supports ``debgger_mode=server``.
-        It creates a socket server that streams all stdout/stderr/stdin to the host PC.
-The host PC can connect to it via:
     - ``telnet localhost 5678``
     - ``nc -C localhost 5678``
-            - ``socat readline tcp:localhost:5678``.
+    - ``socat readline tcp:localhost:5678``
   The app will start after the connection is established.

-   - ``debugpy``:
-        This is used for debugging via VSCode:
-            - If ``debgger_mode=server``: The bundled app creates an socket server an VSCode can connect to it.
-            - If ``debgger_mode=client``: This is used for debugging via VSCode.
-VSCode has to create an socket server and the bundled app connects to VSCode.
+- ``debugpy``: This is used for debugging via VSCode (see TODO)
-   - ``debugpy-client``:
-        This is used for debugging via VSCode.
-VSCode has to create an socket server and the bundled app connects to VSCode.
-- ``debugger_mode``:
-    - ``server`` (default):
-        The bundled app creates an socket server and the host system connects to it.
-    - ``client``:
-        The bundled app creates an socket client and the host system creates an socket server.
-    Note, that not all debuggers support all modes.
-- ``debugger_ip``:
-    Specifies the IP of the socket connection (defaults to ``localhost``)
-- ``debugger_port``:
-    Specifies the Port of the socket connection (defaults to ``5678``)

 Usage